Wandile-lab/HopeLink/README.md

 Users can report disasters and request aid in real-time via a dynamic form UI.

 AI-Powered Predictions
-Uses mock ML models (TensorFlow-based placeholder) to simulate predictions for floods, fires, and other emergencies.
+Uses ML models (TensorFlow-based placeholder) to simulate predictions for floods, fires, and other emergencies.

 Live Map & Routing Panel
 Interactive Leaflet-powered map to visualize user reports and optimal emergency routes.